 “Parental attitudes have shifted drastically,” Penman says.
 “We want to be closer to our kids than our parents were.
 We’re really much more involved and connected.
 I think it comes from a good place, of love and compassion.”
 But that intimacy has led, she argues, to an uneasy identification, in which a child’s apparent joy is now a parent’s responsibility: “What we’ve seen is that parents perceive their children’s happiness as their own success.”

-Why do kids cry so much?
-The science behind sobbing In fact, you’re not doing your job as a parent if you keep your kid from experiencing negative emotions.
+In fact, you’re not doing your job as a parent if you keep your kid from experiencing negative emotions.
 Research has shown that preventing emotional diversity—that is, a spectrum of positive and negative feelings—can be counterproductive and potentially harmful.
 Children who can’t express their emotional needs are more likely to become adolescents who engage in high-risk behaviour, including substance abuse, according to a recent paper in the Journal of Child and Family Studies.
 And a 2015 study of male undergraduate students at the University of North Carolina found that those who’d been punished by their mothers for expressing negative emotions had more anger-management issues than undergrads with more supportive moms.

 “People, in general, are afraid of angry feelings,” says Lindsay Barton, a registered psychotherapist who also teaches at the University of Guelph-Humber.
 “There’s an interest in eliminating angry feelings as quickly as possible.
 And in that process, you don’t allow the child to know what anger feels like and how to process it.
 And then that gets displaced.”